Kohulan/DECIMER-Image_Transformer/README.md

 ## How to use DECIMER?

-### We suggest using DECIMER inside a Conda environment, which makes the dependencies to install easily.
+### We suggest using DECIMER inside a Conda environment, which makes the dependencies install easily.
 - Conda can be downloaded as part of the [Anaconda](https://www.anaconda.com/) or the [Miniconda](https://conda.io/en/latest/miniconda.html) platforms (Python 3.7).
 We recommend installing miniconda3.
 Using Linux, you can get it with:
 ```
 $ wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh